apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 ~~~~~~~~~~~~~~~~~~~~~

 CloudStack uses a number of system VMs to provide functionality for accessing
-the console of virtual machines, providing various networking services, and
+the console of Instances, providing various networking services, and
 managing various aspects of storage.

-We need to download the systemVM template and deploy that to the secondary storage.
+We need to download the systemVM Template and deploy that to the secondary storage.
 We will use the local path (/export/secondary) since we are already on the NFS server itself,
 but otherwise you would need to mount your Secondary Storage to a temporary mount point, and use
 that mount point instead of the /export/secondary path.

-Execute the followint script:
+Execute the following script:

 .. parsed-literal::